-Under Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations, federal agencies are required to identify and address "disproportionately high and adverse human health or environmental effects of its programs, policies, and activities on minority populations and low-income populations."
+Under Executive Order 12898, Federal Actions to Address Environmental Justice in Minority Populations and Low-Income Populations and Executive Order 14096, Revitalizing Our Nation's Commitment to Environmental Justice for All, Federal agencies are required to identify, analyze, and address "disproportionate and adverse human health or environmental effects (including risks) and hazards of federal activities on communities with environmental justice concerns."
+Communities with environmental justice concerns experience disproportionate and adverse human health or environmental burdens, and often include minority or low-income populations.
 Consistent with definitions used by the U.S. Census Bureau, minority populations were identified for this analysis as those that identify their race and ethnicity as something other than non-Hispanic White Alone (Census 2011).
-Lowincome populations are those whose family income is below the U.S. Census-defined poverty line or threshold.
+Low-income populations are those whose family income is below the U.S. Census-defined poverty line or threshold.